 Popular park activities include camping, hiking, and paddling the sea caves.

 The winter is windier than other times of the year though, so check water conditions if you wish to paddle.

-The Channel Islands are one of the least crowded warm weather national parks.
+The Channel Islands are one of the least popular national parks and also the least crowded warm weather national parks.